 Good research has always been about evidence.
 Reliable evidence.
 The bias in research node aims to ensure that research, and related policy decisions, rest on strong and unbiased pillars of evidence.

 Our vision is that all researchers understand and mitigate risks of bias in research, so health policies based on these findings are founded on strong pillars of evidence.
-The Charles Perkins Centre is the perfect place to collaborate with content area experts in order to achieve this vision.
+The Charles Perkins Centre is the perfect place to collaborate with content area experts to achieve this goal.

 Researchers in this Node are also involved in designing and testing rigorous interventions to: